U.S. Department of State

 3. Other Eligibility Requirements

-If the grant will be processed with an individual, that individual is not required to have a DUNS number or be registered in SAM.gov.
-However, should the grant be processed with an organization that is a partner in the project, that organization must have a unique entity identifier (Data Universal Numbering System/DUNS number from Dun & Bradstreet), as well as a valid registration on www.SAM.gov.
+Should the grant be processed with an organization that is a partner in the project, that organization must have a UEI, as well as a valid registration on www.SAM.gov.
 Organizations must have a commitment to equal opportunity employment practices and to non-discrimination practices with regard to beneficiaries, without regard to race, religion, ethnicity, gender, sexual orientation, or political affiliation.

 D. APPLICATION AND SUBMISSION INFORMATION